fbpx

 Many children and young people find themselves in tough family situations.
 Unemployment, poverty, addiction, violence and mental health issues are major risk factors associated with child abuse, neglect and family relationship problems.
 These struggles are part of everyday life for many children in our community, and often they are hidden from view.

-Our youth support programs and Foster and Kinship Care programs help bridge the gap in these children’s lives.
+Our youth support programs and Foster and Kinship care programs help bridge the gap in these children’s lives.
 We aim to keep children engaged in school and connected to a network of support in the wider community.

 “I’ve seen how just a single conversation can empower change in someone.
 We’re here to give hope.
 We’re here to show you that you have options.”
 Colin Handreck, Financial Support Services